Woman pruning tree shoots

 Background

 Nature-based solutions are now recognised as a key element of tackling climate change.
-Justdiggit, restores desertified, dry land using proven techniques including tree restoration (Kisiki Hai or Farmer Managed Natural Restoration or Treecovery).
+Justdiggit, restores desertified, dry land using proven techniques including tree restoration (Farmer Managed Natural Restoration or Treecovery).
 All projects are owned and implemented by communities that live off the land.
 A greener planet is a cooler planet.

 Why did we choose this project?

-Bringing back nature is a vital lever to pull alongside decarbonising the global economy if we are to maintain a liveable planet.
-Africa has a young and growing population, but it also has fertile soil and ideal growing conditions.
+Bringing back nature is a vital lever to pull if we are to maintain a liveable planet.
+The African continent has a young and growing population, but it also has fertile soil and ideal growing conditions.
 Justdiggit’s work has proven effects and positively impacts thousands of people, biodiversity, food and water resilience and carbon sequestration.

 How does it work?